 Norman Foster won the bidding of a contest in 1992 and renovated the building with a brand new, stunning feature at the top – a large glass dome that opens to the public and offers a panoramic view of Berlin.

 Access to the dome is free, however, visitors must sign up for a guided tour beforehand.
 This is a sought-after attraction and so it is recommended to register at least a few days in advance.
 The tour includes entry to both the dome and the roof terrace, with an informative guided audio tour and a photo display regarding the history of the building, which takes about an hour to complete.

-The word means “Museum Island”, and it’s located on River Spree, consisted of five important museums: Alte Nationalgalerie, Altes Museum, Bodemuseum, Neues Museum, and Pergamonmuseum.
-The museums are located close to each other and it takes less than 30 minutes to walk among them.
-Many of the buildings were damaged during the war, and it was revitalized until the recent decades and reopened to the public.
+The word means “Museum Island”, and it’s located on River Spree, consisting of five important museums: Alte Nationalgalerie, Altes Museum, Bodemuseum, Neues Museum, and Pergamonmuseum.
+The museums are located close to each other and it takes less than 30 minutes to walk between them.
+Many of the buildings were damaged during the war, and it was revitalized until recent decades and reopened to the public.

 Alte Museum: Designed by Karl Friedrich in 1830, the museum has a spectacular dome at the top of the ceiling, and the museum showcases sculptures, notably, showcases items from ancient Egypt and the ancient Roman Empire.

 Altes Nationalgalerie: The museum has an impressive collection of paintings and art pieces in the 19th century.
 The building was designed by Friedrich August Stüler.
 The staircase at the entrance of the museum and the statue of William IV are popular photo-taking spots.